BG551998/Cricket-Data-Analysis/README.md

 # Cricket-Data-Analysis
-This Repository contains the All-time ODI Cricket Data  and  These Data analysed using Power BI
+This Repository contains the All-time ODI Cricket Data  and  these Data analysed using Power BI